 Securing a cyber-liability policy will not be a simple task.
 Insurers writing this coverage will be interested in the risk-management techniques applied by the business to protect its network and its assets.
 The insurer will probably want to see the business’ disaster response plan and evaluate it with respect to the business’ risk management of its networks, its website, its physical assets and its intellectual property.
-The insurer will be keenly interested in how employees and others are able to access data systems.
-At a minimum, the insurer will want to know about antivirus and anti-malware software, the frequency of updates and the performance of firewalls.
+The insurer will most likely be keenly interested in how employees and others are able to access data systems.
+At a minimum, the insurer will probably want to know about antivirus and anti-malware software, the frequency of updates and the performance of firewalls.

-Status: The NAIC and state insurance regulators are ramping efforts to tackle cybersecurity issues.
+Status: The NAIC and state insurance regulators are increasing efforts to tackle cybersecurity issues.
 The Cybersecurity (EX) Task Force adopted the Principles for Effective Cybersecurity Insurance Regulatory Guidance in April 2015.
-The twelve principles adopted direct insurers, producers, and other regulated entities to join forces in identifying risks and adopting practical solutions to protect information entrusted to them.
-In addition, the NAIC is developing new reporting requirements for insurers to better track cyber insurance policies issued in the marketplace.
+The 12 principles adopted direct insurers, producers, and other regulated entities to join forces in identifying risks and adopting practical solutions to protect information entrusted to them.
+Additionally, the NAIC is developing new reporting requirements for insurers to better track cyber insurance policies issued in the marketplace.

 The NAIC is moving forward with additional initiatives designed to help protect consumer information and educate the public about cyber risks.
 The NAIC has proposed an Insurance Data Security Model Law that will establish the exclusive standards for data security and investigation and notification of a breach of data security applicable to insurance providers.
 Furthermore, the Cybersecurity (EX) Task Force has worked extensively to develop a Cybersecurity Consumer Bill of Rights detailing what consumers can expect from insurance companies, agents and other businesses following a data breach.
 After extensive review and discussion, the Bill of Rights was adopted by the NAIC Executive (EX) Committee and Plenary on Dec.
-17, 2015 and the title amended to the “NAIC Roadmap for Cybersecurity Consumer Protections (Roadmap).”
+17, 2015 and the title amended the “NAIC Roadmap for Cybersecurity Consumer Protections .”